Error message

 4. Thyroid

-No. The thyroid produces several hormones which control growth and metabolism, but it does not produce insulin.
+No. The thyroid produces several hormones which control growth and metabolism, but it does not produce bile.

 Click to see which state standards this question tests, and which of my videos, experiments, and other resources support that topic.